dileep143123/AWS-1/Solutions Architect/Associate/README.md

 ## Solutions Architect Associate

-My first ai will be to become AWS certified as a solutions architect associate.
+My first aim will be to become AWS certified as a solutions architect associate.
 I aim to use the following resources:

 * **Udemy Courses**
 I will be using the following Udemy Course as material:<br>